aplteam/Tatin/docs/InstallingTheTatinServer.md

 ### The Windows Event Log

-Under Windows you may let Tatin write the Event Log by setting `WindowsEventLog` to 1.
+Under Windows you may let Tatin write to the Event Log by setting `WindowsEventLog` to 1.

 This parameter is ignored on non-Windows platforms and has no effect under Windows when Tatin is not running as a Windows Service.

 If you do run the Tatin Server as a Windows Service then set this to 1.
-Start, Pause, Stop and any errors are then reported to the Windows Event Log.
+Start, Pause, Stop and crashes are then reported to the Windows Event Log.

 ## On Certificates